faisalmibaig/docker_cron/README.md

 A flexible and versatile docker container for scheduling tasks using cron.
 ***
 ## Build Prerequisites:
-1. An `entrypoint.sh` file in the same directory as the `Dockerfile`
+1. The `entrypoint.sh` file in the same directory as the `Dockerfile`

 ## Build Instructions:
 Obtain and modify the build files.
 Use the following command to build the image (change the image name and tag as you please):